Almarch/tamaR/README.md

 ## To do

 - Implement sound.
 The frequency does not appear to be correctly collected from the `GetFreq()` method.
 Moreover, it seems that the `audio` solution to play the frequency on R doesn't work well on Linux (at least not on my environment).

-- There seems to be a glitch in the `load()`/`SetCPU()` methods.
-A get around solution is to call it a few times in a row, it eventually works.

 - Similarily, tamalib could be implemented into [Python](https://www.python.org/).
 Like R, Python allows scripting and the development of web applications.